Here comes summer, and with it one of my favorite things ever: swim season.

 When Should Your Kid Start Swim Lessons?

 There’s no clear answer to this question.
 To a certain extent, when you start swim lessons doesn’t actually matter — starting is the important part.
 Age is just one piece of the puzzle, and since every child is different – emotionally, physically, mentally – the best time to begin lessons varies from one kid to the next.
 As the AAP mentions in its newest recommendations, “parents should decide whether to enroll an individual child in swim lessons based on the child’s frequency of exposure to water, emotional development, physical abilities, and certain health concerns related to pool water.”

 Many researchers state that kids can’t reliably swim until they’re around 4, when most have developed the cognitive skills necessary to be able to swim independently.
 Some instructors even say that kids can’t be proficient swimmers until even later, at age 6.
 This may be true on average, but it’s clearly far from universally “correct.”
 Globally, this statistic doesn’t hold up – studies have shown that toddlers in other cultures are able to learn to swim around the same time they learn how to walk.
-We’ve seen many kids in Florida who start swim lessons quite early, swimming on their own around 2-3.
+We’ve seen many kids in Florida who start swim lessons quite early, swimming fully on their own by around 2-3.